Before you start reading, I just wanted to let you know that I will interchangeably use the terms Blackstone, griddle, grill, and flattop.

 That burger smasher is ideal for, you guessed it, smashing that ball into the hot flattop.
 It will make your life easier if you add a piece of parchment paper in between both first.

 You don’t want to deal with that dreaded sticking situation that can happen with beef and shiny items.

 You’re going to want to season those flattened meat spheres.
 A mix of salt and pepper is excellent, or maybe you like to use seasoned salt.

-I’ve always got whatever I use ready in a dredge to shake with some style all over everything.
+I’ve always got whatever I use ready in a dredge to shake with some style.
 Steak seasoning also works well if you’ve never tried it before.

-Cover them and maybe even drop some water around the perimeter to kick up some steam to speed up the process.
+Now is the time to break it out if you’ve got a steaming or a cheese-melting dome.
+Cover the smash burgers and maybe even drop some water around the perimeter to kick up steam and speed up the process.

 Don’t get lazy and forget to clean up after yourself.
-There’s no time like the present, aka right after you’re done cooking.
+There’s no time like the present before everything hardens on the grill.